Subject: Policy on Workplace Harassment

 b.
 Within two (2) working days from the date of the meeting with the employee alleging workplace harassment, the Human Resources Consultant shall inform the alleged harasser of the allegations and shall provide the alleged harasser with a copy of this policy.

 c.
-Within five (5) working days of informing the alleged harasser of the allegations and the request for mediation, the Human Resources Consultant shall contact the alleged harasser to see whether he or she agrees to mediation.
+Within five (5) working days of informing the alleged harasser of the allegations and the request for mediation, the Human Resources Consultant shall contact the alleged harasser to see whether they agree to mediation.

 d.
 If the alleged harasser agrees to mediation, the Human Resources Consultant shall promptly consult with the parties on the choice of a mediator.
 The mediator must be independent of both parties.
 An alleged harasser’s agreement to participate in mediation is not an admission of wrongdoing for the purposes of this policy.

 e.
 The mediation process shall be concluded within ten (10) working days of the appointment of a mediator unless both parties agree to extend this period of time.

 f.
 Either party may stop the process at any time by providing written notice to the Human Resources Consultant.

 The work of the mediator is confidential and if a resolution is achieved a written copy of the confidential resolution will be signed by the two parties.
 A copy will be provided to the Human Resources Consultant.
 There will otherwise be no formal record created with regard to the mediation process under this policy.

 5.1 Filing a Complaint

 An employee who alleges workplace harassment may file a formal complaint as follows:

 a.
 The complaint must be filed within three (3) months from the time of the most recent incident of alleged workplace harassment.

 b.
 The complaint must be in writing, must be signed and must include details of the alleged workplace harassment, including dates, times, places and names of the employee(s) involved.